By Heather Hahn, United Methodist News Service

 Without the tax break, both active and retired pastors would need to pay thousands of dollars more to the IRS.
 That’s on top of the self-employment tax active clergy already pay.
 Many congregations set their compensation for pastors with the tax policy in mind.

 Steve Lambert, general counsel for General Council and Finance and Administration's legal department, has written a white paper analyzing the case.
-His office is monitoring the briefs, appeals and rulings in the case.
+His office is monitoring the briefs, appeals

 It's still too soon to say what the impact of this ruling will be.